QianyueMa/plotly-challenge/README.md

 ## Navigation of the repo: Submission

-This completed files are in the `D3_data_journalism` directory.
+This completed files are in the `CompletedCode` directory.
-The repo is published [here](https://qianyuema.github.io/D3-challenge/).
+The repo is published [here](https://qianyuema.github.io/plotly-challenge/CompletedCode).

 ## Dataset
 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.